What is Art Therapy and Why You Should Try It!

 We have all been in a situation where we can’t find the words to express how we feel.
 Sometimes it’s with friends and family, sometimes with a partner and sometimes, with our own selves.
 We are complex, layered human beings.
 We feel things we didn’t think we were capable of feeling.
 When all these unspoken thoughts and emotions accumulate one on top of another over time, life gets tough.
 We all need to find a way to deal with, confront and process our internal turmoil in a safe way.
 Step in, Art Therapy!

-In this article, The Artment looks at how you can cultivate a therapeutic artistic practise and the mind-blowing magic of art therapy!
+In this article, The Artment looks at how you can cultivate a therapeutic artistic practice and the mind-blowing magic of art therapy!

-Also see: Life is Art, Let’s Live in Colour
+Also see: Life is Art, Let’s Live in Color

 Art therapy presents an exciting way to transfer emotions onto a visual medium.
-Art therapy practitioners believe that when we are painting or colouring or sculpting, the brain loosens its defences and lowers its guard.
+Art therapy practitioners believe that when we are painting or coloring or sculpting, the brain loosens its defenses and lowers its guard.
 We are able to talk more freely about things that are bothering us or emotions we have chosen to ignore because they are too difficult to confront.